Drug and Alcohol Rehab in Surrey

 A detox programme may be completed in around 14 days, whilst a full rehab session requires around 4-6 weeks to complete.

 Addiction is a disease of the mind.
-To address this ‘disease’, you must tackle the mental causes of addiction.
+To address this ‘disease’ at rehab, you must tackle the mental causes of addiction.
 [45]

 To address these causes, you must be exposed to multiple therapy sessions, and to achieve this, you will need to remain in a rehab centre for around a month.